This topic describes how to purchase a backup schedule in Database Backup (DBS). You can use the backup schedule to back up and restore databases.

 You can use this method to back up database objects, including tables, indexes, and stored procedures.
 DBS allows you to back up specified databases and tables in a fine-grained way.
 For more information, see Restore data by database or table.

-- On the Confirm Order page, confirm your order information, read and select I have read and agree to Database
+- On the Confirm Order page, confirm your order information, read and agree to the Database Backup Agreement

-Backup Agreement of Service in the Terms of Service section, and then click Pay.
+of Service by selecting the check box in the Terms of Service section, and then click Pay.
 After you pay for the order, log on to the DBS console.
 In the left-side navigation pane, click Backup Schedules to view the new backup schedule.

 - Do I need to purchase a storage plan?

-- We recommend that you purchase a storage plan to offset the storage fees if you back up data in a built-in storage pool of DBS.
+- If you back up data in a built-in storage pool of DBS, we recommend that you purchase a storage plan to offset the storage fees.
 By default, the built-in storage pool is charged on a pay-as-you-go basis.
 Storage plans are more cost-effective than the pay-as-you-go method.
 Larger discounts are provided for storage plans of higher storage capacities.
 For more information, see Use storage plans.